2Shaun/UGR-150-303/README.md

 ![](periodicTex.png)

-where phi is the function input.
+where phi is the inputted function.

 <h2>Plot of x²-3</h2>